CarloRomeo427/DnD_DM_Questionary/README.md

-# 🧙‍♂️ D&D Encounter Generation Tester 🐉
+# 🧙‍♂️ D&D Encounter Balance Tester 🐉

 ## 📖 About the Project